HRDepartment/commend/README.md

 ```

 Of course, because commend is fully configurable, you can always change the meaning of any of the tags or disable them, and change the output (html tags/classes/attributes) at will.

+## Benchmark

+For fun I've included benchmarks against `commonmark`, `markdown-it`, `marked`, `remarkable`, and `snarkdown`, each run on 3 messages that are also valid commend syntax, all using their default settings.
+The libraries that do not sanitize their output (which commend does out of the box) also have an additional benchmark using their 'safe' option (commonmark) and/or `xss` (commonmark, marked, snarkdown).

 ## License